Forms and Publications

 Senate Joint Resolution 678 (SJR 678) was sponsored by Tennessee State Senator Rusty Crowe and passed through the General Assembly during the 109th Regular Session (2015-2016).
 The resolution was signed into law by Governor Bill Haslam on May 9, 2016.
 SJR 678 requires the Tennessee Commission on Aging and Disability (TCAD) to "work with the Tennessee Bankers Association, the Tennessee Credit Union League, and other appropriate organizations to develop a list of recommended changes to current Tennessee law that would assist financial institutions in protecting consumers from fraudulent and other questionable transactions."

 The Commission has put together a report featuring county-by-county data focused on issues affecting older adults in Tennessee.
 If you're concerned about the state of our aging population, if you're thinking about the future of Tennessee, this report will help you form a picture of where we are now, as well as where we're headed.
-Download or print your own copy in PDF format.
+Download and print your own copy in PDF format.

 *Added June 2017: a standalone sheet of statewide stats.